-Next, we are going to discuss a fiscal agent change.

-Each grant has one fiscal agent.
+Next, we are going to discuss Fiscal Agent Change.
+Each grant has one Fiscal Agent.
 The fiscal agent is the entity that receives the grant funding and is responsible to ensure that the funding is being expended in accordance with the terms of the grant.
 The fiscal agent is also responsible to track and report expenditures to the California Department of Education.
 If a grant has a co-applicant, both entities are responsible to ensure the grant funds are being expended appropriately even though only one entity is physically receiving the funds.
 A fiscal agent change is when partners within the grant want to change who is physically receiving the funds for the grant.

-While a fiscal agent change is explicitly allowed for ASES programs in Education Code, ASES, 21st CCLC and 21st CCLC ASSETs programs are able to request a fiscal agent change through the Restructuring of a Partnership statute.
+While a fiscal agent change is explicitly allowed for ASES programs in education code ASES, 21st CCLC, and 21st CCLC ASSETs programs are able to request a fiscal agent change through the restructuring of a partnership statute.
+While all three of our grants are eligible to apply for a fiscal agent change, the requirements are slightly different given that it is explicitly stated in education code for ASES.
+For our ASES programs the requirements are as follows:

-While all three of our grants are all eligible to apply for a fiscal agent change, the requirements are slightly different given that it is explicitly stated in Education Code for ASES.
-For our ASES programs, the requirements are as follows: The new fiscal agent must be an eligible entity.
-For ASES, this includes, Local Education Agencies or other public agencies such as districts, county offices of education, or city organizations.
-The new fiscal agent needs to be an existing partner, also known as a co-applicant, on the grant.
-If they are not currently listed as a partner, they would be able to apply through the partnership restructure provisions in Education Code.

-The requirements for both the 21st CCLC and 21st CCLC ASSETs programs are as follows: The entity applying must be eligible.
-This includes Local Educational Agency, Community Based Organization, Indian tribes or tribal organization, another public or private entity, or a consortium of two or more such agencies or organizations.
+The new fiscal agent must be an eligible entity for ASES this includes local education agencies and other public agencies, such as city organizations.
+The new fiscal agent needs to be an existing partner, also known as a co-applicant on the grant.
+If they are not currently listed as a partner they would be able to apply through the partnership restructure provisions and education code.
+The Requirements for both the 21st CCLC and 21st CCLC ASSETs programs are as follows, the entity applying must be eligible this includes, local education agencies, community based organizations, Indian tribes or tribal organizations, another public or private entity, or a consortium of two or more such agencies or organizations.
+The new fiscal agent needs to be an existing partner, also known as a co-applicant on the grant.

-The new fiscal agent needs to be an existing partner, also known as a co-applicant, on the grant.
-If they are not currently listed as a partner, they would be able to apply through the partnership restructure provisions in Education Code.
+If they are not currently listed as a partner, they would be able to apply through the partnership restructure provisions and education code.
 Lastly, the new fiscal agent must continue to implement the program plan outlined in the original grant application.
 Here are some frequently asked questions about fiscal agent change.
 Can a current grant be split where the current and new fiscal agent each take some of the existing sites?

-No. The fiscal agent must serve all sites identified on the grant

-What if I want to request a FAC to someone who isn't listed as a partner on my grant?

-Grantees may complete a partnership restructure form to add or remove a partner, then complete a fiscal agent change request.

-Fiscal agent change forms must be submitted to the CDE no later than January 31st to be effective the following fiscal year.
-The form can be found on our webpage under reporting and forms.
-Both the certified assurances can also be found on our webpage under Laws and Policy.
+No, the fiscal agent must serve all sites identified on the grant.
+What if I want to request a fiscal agent change for an entity that is not listed as a partner on my grant?
+Grantees may complete a partnership restructure form to add or remove a partner and then, complete a fiscal agent change request.
+Fiscal Agent Change forms must be submitted to the CDE no later than January 31st to be effective the following fiscal year.
+The form can be found on our web page under Reporting and Forms.
+Both the Certified Assurances can be found on our web page under Laws and Policy.
 The CDE will carefully review each application to ensure the requirements are met and all necessary components have been submitted.
-The following items must be submitted in order to be considered for a Fiscal Agent Change: Fiscal agent change request form, signatures and approvals, an updated program plan for our ASES programs and the CDE's general and certified assurances.
+The following items must be submitted in order to be considered for a fiscal agent change.
+Fiscal Agent Change Request Form, Signatures and Approvals, an Updated Program Plan for our ASES programs and the CDE's General and Certified Assurances.
 Now, let's review some more scenarios on fiscal agent change.
-Would the following scenarios be allowable?
-Why or why not?
+Would the following scenarios be allowable, why or why not?